 - Have children speak with veterans in your family, including grandparents, uncles and aunts or even their own parents.
 It can help them gain perspective on the important roles the military plays.

-- Ask a veteran to give a commencement speech at a school or to be the guest of honor at a special function.
+- Ask a veteran to give a commencement speech at a school or a guest of honor at a special function.

 - Drive disabled veterans to doctors’ appointments or to run any errands.